austinhyde/patchboard/README.md

 Put into words:

 1. Create a Request object from global variables (from the [symfony/http-foundation](https://github.com/symfony/http-foundation) library)
-2. Register the request with your DI container (can be any implementation, I'd recommend [php-di/php-di](https://github.com/php-di/php-di))
-3. Create a new Invoker (from the [php-di/invoker](https://github.com/php-di/invoker) library), and instruct it to resolve parameters from your DI container
-4. Create a new Router object, and use an `InvokerInvoker` to utilize the Invoker library and object
-5. Create the "authorized" handler.
+2. Create the "authorized" handler.
 This is just a function that returns a 403 if the user is not authorized.
+3. Create the "json" handler.
+This is a function that converts the result of the next handler in the sequence to JSON.
+4. Create a new Router object
-6. Create a group of routes with the `/users` prefix.
-Note the trailing `, $authorized`, which instructs the group to apply the `$authorized` handler.
+5. Create a group of routes with the `/users` prefix.
+Note the trailing `, $authorized, $json`, which instructs the group to apply the `$authorized` and `$json` handler.
-7. Create GET and POST routes for `/users`, and instruct the router to call the corresponding controller methods.
+6. Create GET and POST routes for `/users`, and instruct the router to call the corresponding controller methods.
-8. Dispatch the call based on HTTP method and path.
+7. Dispatch the call based on HTTP method and path.
 Handle route-not-found and method-not-allowed errors specially.
-9. Send the response back to the browser.
+8. Send the response back to the browser.

 # Concepts

 The driving principle behind Patchboard is to be as simple as possible, while being flexible enough to use in any application.
 Patchboard does this by **only** being a route dispatcher.
 That's it.
 At it's core, it's a glorified `call_user_func` implementation, that pattern matches the function name.
-The only assumption it makes is that you are routing on HTTP method and path.
+The only assumption it makes is that you are routing on an HTTP method and request path.

 The core unit of Patchboard is the *route*.
-Each route matches on an HTTP method and path, and has a *handler* attached to it.
+Each route matches on an HTTP method and path, and has any number of *handlers* attached to it.

-A handler is simply either a callable, or an implementation of the `Patchboard\Handler` interface.
-The callable (or `handle` method), receives arguments containing information about the matched route.
+A handler is simply either a callable, or an implementation of the `Patchboard\HandlerInterface` interface.
+The callable (or `handle` method) receives the route *context* as an argument.
 The handler then can do things like authenticate the user, process the HTTP request, transform outputs, etc.

+The route context is an object containing information on the matched route and assigned handlers.
+Handlers can use the `hasNextHandler()` and `handleNext()` methods to see if there's another handler to call, and to invoke the next handler, respectively. `handleNext()` returns the result of the next handler in the sequence.
+This allows you to "wrap" inner handlers and manipulate their results.

+For any list of handlers assigned to a route, handlers will be executed sequentially until a non-null result is returned, or there are no more handlers.
+Handlers that invoke the next handler themselves advance the internal cursor to the next, so that no handlers are called twice.